schlueterj/Getting-and-Cleaning-Data-Course-Project/README.md

   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-'Tidy_Data_out.txt' tidy data set created in step 5 of the instructions
+'TidyData.txt' tidy data set created in step 5 of the instructions